 - Bernadette Alexander, Citizen Rep., Nurse

-- Kristen Appelget, Princeton University, Director Community and Regional Affairs
+- Kristin Appelget, Princeton University, Director Community and Regional Affairs

 - David Errickson, Executive Director, Corner House